faluthe/vtable-hook/README.md

 The function returns a pointer to <u>an instance of `TestClass`</u> somewhere on the heap.
 We printed out the value stored at this pointer (0x55ca0d616b90) in the last section.
 We'll take a look at that address in GDB in a moment.

-For the purposes of this section I'm going to add a few members to `TestClass`:
+For the purposes of this section I'm going to add a few members to `TestClass`. **You don't necassarily need to do this**, these members make no difference in hooking `TestMethod`.

 ```cpp
 // dummylib.hpp